Nynuphar/IDEAL-doc/docs/source/userRegistration.rst

 User registration
 ********************

-There are 2 ways of creating an account on IDEAL:
+There are 2 ways of creating an account on CHIL:

-1. Create an account directly in the main IDEAL page, by selecting "Create an account"
+1. Create an account directly in the main CHIL page, by selecting "Create an account"
 2. Get an invitation by a Superuser

 Both ways will redirect you to the registration page (see below).
 Mandatory fields are: email, password, first and last name.